HuggyMonkey/sveltekit-gemini-nano-banana-starter/README.md

 ---

-### You can further improve this starter repository by implementing the following ides:
+# You can further improve this starter repository by implementing the following ideas:

 ## Presets (Popular Image Tasks)